stacks-network/docs/src/pages/mining.md

 [burnchain]
 chain = "bitcoin"
 mode = "xenon" # if connecting to Krypton, set this to "krypton"
-# To mine on Xenon, you need to run bitcoind locally (details below)
+# To mine on Xenon, you need to run bitcoind locally
+# Details can be found in above section, 'Running bitcoind locally'
 # For Krypton, set peer_host to `bitcoind.krypton.blockstack.org` and
 # omit `username` and `password`
 peer_host = "127.0.0.1"